 Figure 3.
 Social influence. (a) Example of a pull event, selected from min-max-min sequences in dyadic distance and filtered by a number of criteria (see Methods).
-The trajectories at the bottom are labeled with the three time points that define a pull, and show the state of the environment at time t_3 .
-Note that t_2 for the leader largely overlaps with t_3 . (b) The average number of pull events per round ($\pm 95\%$ CI).
-We performed the same analysis on solo rounds "as-if" participants were on the same field to provide an asocial baseline. (c) While leadership ($n{\text{leader}} - n{\text{follower}}$) did not predict performance, (d) leaders had higher instantaneous rewards during pull events.
+The trajectories at the bottom are labeled with the three time points that define a pull, and show the state of the environment at time $t_3$ .
+Note that $t_2$ for the leader largely overlaps with $t_3$ . (b) The average number of pull events per round (error bars indicate 95% CI and each dot is a session).
+We performed the same analysis on solo rounds as if participants were on the same field to provide an asocial baseline. (c) While leadership ( $n{\text{leader}} - n{\text{follower}}$ ) did not predict performance, (d) leaders had higher instantaneous rewards during pull events.
+Ribbons and error bars indicate 95% CI.

-data (i.e., visual field data vs. spatial trajectories; see Fig. S6).
-Yet neither leadership (Fig. 3c) nor in/out-degree predicted performance (Fig. S7f).
-However, when we focused on the instantaneous reward rate during a pull event (Fig. 3d), we found that leaders received more rewards than followers (0.6 [0.3,0.9]).
+Next, we computed a leadership index for each participant based on their frequency of being a leader vs. a follower: $n{\text{leader}} - n{\text{follower}}$ , using only smooth group rounds for interpretability.
+Participants with a high leadership index were observed more (i.e., higher in-degree) and observed others less (i.e., lower out-degree), indicating a high correspondence between our analysis of these non-overlapping aspects of the data (i.e., visual field data vs. spatial trajectories; see Fig. S9).
+Yet neither leadership (Fig. 3c) nor in/out-degree predicted performance (Fig. S10f).
+However, when we focus on the instantaneous reward rate during a pull event (Fig. 3d), we found that leaders received more rewards than followers (0.6 [0.3, 0.9]).
 Thus, social influence appears to be modulated by success bias, although we find no long-term benefits of social attention or leadership at the behavioral level, motivating the need for more precise computational modeling (see below).

-Behavioral summary

-Overall, social learning was highly adaptive to the environment and depending on individual performance, specialized with asymmetry of social attention, and selectively directed towards successful individuals and with low out-degree.
+Behavioral summary.
+Overall, participants adaptively deployed both asocial and social learning mechanisms according to the environment and depending on individual performance, and selectively directed social attention towards successful individuals.
 These behavioral results provide a lens into the dynamics of how asocial and social learning interact and feedback onto each other.
-However, they only indirectly speak to the individuallevel cognitive processes that drive decision making in our experiment.
+However, they only indirectly speak to the individual-level cognitive processes that drive decision making in our experiment.
 Therefore, we next turn to computational models integrating different combinations of asocial and social learning mechanisms to predict individual foraging decisions.